-The Company has various subsidiaries and partnerships, including Cavalier Energy and Fox Drilling.
-The Company's subsidiaries and partnerships each accounted for: (i) less than 10 percent of the Company's consolidated assets as at December 31, 2023; and (ii) less than 10 percent of the Company's consolidated revenues for the year ended December 31, 2023.
-In aggregate, the Company's subsidiaries and partnerships did not exceed 20 percent of the Company's total consolidated assets or total consolidated revenues as at and for the year ended December 31, 2023.
+The Company's subsidiaries and partnerships, including Cavalier Energy Inc., each accounted for: (i) less than 10 percent of the Company's consolidated assets as at December 31, 2024; and (ii) less than 10 percent of the Company's consolidated revenues for the year ended December 31, 2024.
+In aggregate, the Company's subsidiaries and partnerships did not exceed 20 percent of the Company's total consolidated revenues as at and for the year ended December 31, 2024.

-GENERAL DEVELOPMENT OF THE BUSINESS
+DESCRIPTION OF THE BUSINESS